Thank you! We’ve received your message and will contact you soon.

 Author Photo

-bid shading
+bid shading alchemist

 What Is Bid Shading?

-Before answering this question, we must tell you a bit of a first-price auction.
+Before answering this question, we must tell you a bit about a first-price auction.
 As you know, programmatic advertising relies on auctions in which advertisers bid on ad inventory, and the winner gets to show their ad to the customer.
 In a first-price auction, the winner must pay precisely the sum they bid.

 types of programmatic auctions